nomeata/haskell-via-sokoban/04-typeclasses.md

   Blank == Blank = True
   _ == _ = False
 ```
-Now that works, but I am sure you can immediatelly tell me why this is not
+Now that works, but I am sure you can immediately tell me why this is not
-satisfying: That is a lot of code to write, it is repetetive, and if we add
+satisfying: That is a lot of code to write, it is repetitive, and if we add
 another constructor to `Tile`, the code will be wrong.

 Luckily, at least for some of the basic type classes, the compiler can write the instance for us.
 We just have to instruct it to: